Pfern/ELB17S/NGS.md

 Although there's theoretically no limit, Q usually goes up to around 40 in recent illumina machines.

 To obtain this Q value from the character associated to the quality of the base, we have to know that each character (such as '#') has an [ASCII](https://en.wikipedia.org/wiki/Phred_quality_score) decimal value associated (for example, '#' has a value of 35).
 The Q value of a character is the decimal value corresponding to the entry of that character in the ASCII table, subtracted by 33.
-For example Q('#') = 35 ñ 33.
+For example Q('#') = 35 ‚Äì 33.

 **NOTE**: To understand why we need to subtract 33, we have to look into the ASCII table below.
 We can see that the first visible character ('!') has decimal value 33.
 This allows visual inspection of qualities.